 Prior to coming to TNA, you worked the independent circuit.
 Describe your experiences there and how that helped you develop.

-“Everything was a learning experience.
-The early days of my career was different.
-Going to a different state say going to a different state say from California to New Jersey and Philly to wrestle was like going to a different territory back in the days of the territories there was a new crop of guys and new fans and new eyeballs on me, new experiences so it was really cool picking up from California, Arizona on to Philly and New York, New Jersey and Pittsburgh and then down to the Carolina and stuff like that.
+Frankie Kazarian: “Everything was a learning experience.
+The early days of my career were different.
+Going to a different state say from California to New Jersey and Philly to wrestle was like going to a different territory back in the days of the territories there was a new crop of guys and new fans and new eyeballs on me, new experiences so it was really cool picking up from California, Arizona on to Philly and New York, New Jersey and Pittsburgh and then down to the Carolina and stuff like that.

 It was picking something from every wrestler and every area I worked in and putting it all into the repertoire and it was a cool learning experience.
 Just getting to do that and travel around the country and learn different things.
 Which a lot of people, unfortunately, don’t get to do anymore.”

 It’s been reported that you initially came to TNA through Jeff Jarrett and Scott D’Amore.
 In its initial growth, what had you foreseen for TNA at the time of first joining the promotion?

 Frankie Kazarian: “I didn’t know.
 I just saw it as another opportunity.
 I came down there for a tryout in the Summer of 2003 and had my tryout match and they brought me back next week and they brought me back the week after that.
 So I said I guess I’m hired and I didn’t know what to expect everyone back then was saying it could have lasted and everyone back then was basically proclaiming TNA’s death from day 1 and they’re still doing it today so they’re still around.

 I knew it was a great group of guys a very very talented group of guys and I knew the x division was something that was new and different and something I was happy to be a part of and with the roster we had I thought there was a potential for a lot of really really good growth.”